dbelliss/webgl-space-game/README.md

-# WebGL Practice
+# WebGL Space Game

-A repository to track learnign progress on WebGL
+A repository for a simple game in WebGL

 ## Tools
 http://glmatrix.net/